AI for Product Management

 What AI does — Summarize competitor products, pricing, and positioning.
 Track feature parity.
 Generate comparison matrices.

 Tools — LLM with web search.
 Or competitive intelligence tools.
-Some product platforms include this.

 Approach — Define competitors and dimensions.
 AI gathers and summarizes.
 Human validates and adds strategic insight.
-Use for breadth; human for depth.
+Use AI for breadth; human for depth.

 Feature Prioritization